freem/VPF0Viewer/README.txt

 ================================================================================
 Planned Features
 ================================================================================
-* Color table viewing for 8bpp images
+* Color table viewing for 8bpp images (and 4bpp, after supported)
-* Handle 4BPP format (at least one 4BPP VPF0 is in the USA FPR executable??)
+* Handle 4BPP format (at least one 4BPP VPF0 is in the USA FPR executable)
 * PNG -> VPF0 conversion (8bpp and 24bpp)

 ================================================================================